 Welcome to Te Rito

-Te Rito is a national information-sharing platform that enables ākonga and learner information to follow them throughout their education.
+Te Rito is a secure, cloud-based information-sharing platform that enables ākonga and learner information to follow them throughout their education.

 Join Te Rito.
 Click here to join Te Rito and connect your SMS

-Tumuaki and principals are invited to connect their SMS to Te Rito to ensure learner information travels with them when they change schools.
+Tumuaki and principals are invited to connect their SMS to Te Rito to ensure learner information follows them when they change schools.

 Sign up to Te Rito now